 Want to know more about the broadband available in your area?
-This guide will help you to find out more about the different types of broadband available in your area, including fibre availability, as well as the best broadband providers and the best broadband deals you can get.
+This guide will help you to find out more about the different types of broadband available in your area –– including fibre broadband availability –– as well as the best broadband providers and the best broadband deals you can get.

 The majority of home broadband connections will be either ADSL, fibre, or cable broadband, with ADSL and fibre available to the vast majority of UK homes.

-According to Ofcom, superfast broadband — fibre — is available to over 95% of the UK.
-Cable broadband is also widely available, but less so since it's only offered by Virgin Media.
+According to Ofcom, superfast broadband — which is supplied by a fibre to the cabinet connection — is available to over 95% of the UK.
+Cable broadband is also widely available, but less so since it's currently only offered by Virgin Media.

 If you're unsure about what broadband is available in your area, you should use a broadband availability checker to see whether you can get fibre in your area.

 What broadband can I get?

 To find out what broadband is available to you, use the Uswitch broadband postcode checker to see which packages and speeds are available at your home.

-It might be that by switching broadband, you can double your connection speed and, if you're currently out of contract, save money too.
+By switching broadband, you might be able to double your connection speed and, if you're currently out of contract, save money too.
 This postcode checker can help you find a better broadband package available in your area.

 How fast is the broadband speed in my area?

-You can also visit our broadband speed test page to measure your current connection against that of your neighbours or to see if you're getting the speeds you're paying for.
+You can also visit our broadband speed test page to compare your current connection against that of your neighbours, and to see if you're getting the speeds you're paying for.

 Some out-of-contract ADSL customers might be paying more for their broadband than new customers with much faster fibre speeds, so it’s always worth checking if you could benefit from switching provider.